-We provide all partners and professional staff with regular training on independence matters.
-The training focuses on a change in role, changes in independence guidance or external regulation and matters relating to the provision of services.
+PwC Finland provides all partners and practice staff with regular on-going training on independence matters.
+Training typically focuses on milestone training relevant to a change in position or role, changes in policy or external regulation and, as relevant, provision of services.
+Additional classroom training is delivered to members of the practise on an as-needed basis by PwC Finland's independence team.

-All partners as well as staff involved in engagements are required to submit an annual compliance confirmation, whereby they confirm their compliance with the PwC Finland independence policy, including their own personal independence.
-In addition, our partners confirm that all the non-audit services and business relationships for which they are responsible comply with our policy and that the required procedures have been followed in accepting these services and business relationships.
-These annual confirmations are supplemented by periodic and, where needed, engagement specific confirmations.
+All partners and practise staff are required to complete an annual compliance confirmation, whereby they confirm their compliance with relevant aspects of PwC Finland's independence policy, including their own personal independence.
+In addition, all partners confirm that all non-audit services and business relationships for which they are responsible comply with policy and that the required procedures have been followed in accepting these engagements and business relationships.
+These annual confirmations are supplemented by engagement level confirmations for assurance clients.

-Independence monitoring and disciplinary actions
+Independence monitoring and disciplinary policy

-Through our quality control system, we monitor that the policies and procedures relating to independence requirements are operating effectively.
+PwC Finland is responsible for monitoring the effectiveness of its system of quality management when managing compliance with independence requirements.
 In addition to the confirmations described above that support this monitoring, we perform:

-- compliance testing of independence controls and procedures - personal independence compliance testing of a random selection of, at a minimum, partners and partner candidates - an annual assessment of the adherence of PwC Finland with the PwC Network's risk management standard for independence.
+- compliance testing of independence controls and processes; - personal independence compliance testing of a random selection of, at a minimum, partners and practice managers as a means of monitoring compliance with independence policies; and - an annual assessment of PwC Finland's adherence with the PwC network's standard relating to independence.

-The results of monitoring are reported annually to the firm's leadership and Board.
+The results of PwC Finland's monitoring are reported annually to the firm's leadership and Board.

-The firm has disciplinary policies and mechanisms in place that promote compliance with independence rules and processes, and that require any breaches of independence requirements to be reported and addressed.
+PwC Finland has disciplinary policies and mechanisms in place that promote compliance with independence policies and processes, and that require any breaches of independence requirements to be reported and addressed.

-This can include discussion with the client's audit committee regarding the nature of the breach.
-It may also include an evaluation of the impact of the breach on the independence of the firm and the need for safeguards to maintain objectivity.
+This would include discussion with the client's audit committee regarding the nature of the breach, an evaluation of the impact of the breach on the independence of the firm and the need for safeguards to maintain objectivity.
 Although most breaches are minor and attributable to an oversight, all breaches are taken seriously and investigated as appropriate.
-The investigations of any identified breaches of independence policies also serve to identify the potential need for improvements in the system and the processes and for additional guidance and training.
+The investigations of any identified breaches of independence policies also serve to identify the need for improvements in systems and processes and for additional guidance and training.

-We confirm that during the financial year we have evaluated compliance with independence policies and procedures.
+We confirm that during the past financial year we have evaluated compliance with independence policies and procedures.